nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 [^hickey]: Rich Hickey, ["Simple Made Easy"](https://www.infoq.com/presentations/Simple-Made-Easy/) (Strange Loop, 2011).
 Hickey draws the distinction this whole piece turns on: to *complect* is to braid together so the strands can't move independently; to *compose* is to place beside, separably.
 The store path complects.
 The composition composes.

 [^refscan]: This is not a figure of speech.
 Nix scans each build output for the hash parts of its inputs' store paths; see [`src/libstore/references.cc`](https://github.com/NixOS/nix/blob/master/src/libstore/references.cc) and the [derivation docs](https://nix.dev/manual/nix/2.22/language/derivations).
 The scan is an over-approximation, which is a genuine virtue in one respect: it catches references structural analysis would miss, like a path assembled at runtime or reached through `dlopen`.
 It's also under-approximate the moment a reference is compressed or encoded.
 Structural extraction is more precise but not strictly superior; a serious system measures both.
+And the trade should be stated plainly for the model this piece proposes: with no embedded hashes to grep for, the net is structural extraction plus observed reads, and observation is coverage-bound, so a `dlopen` no run ever exercises can hide a runtime dependency.
+That swaps the grep's fail-closed overshoot for the fail-open tail every conventional distro has always lived with, now backstopped by measurement.
+A trade worth making, but a trade.
 Farid Zakaria's [anatomy of a store path](https://fzakaria.com/2025/03/28/what-s-in-a-nix-store-path) walks through exactly what the hash parts are.

 [^rfc62]: [RFC 62, "Content-addressed store paths,"](https://github.com/NixOS/rfcs/pull/62) was proposed in December 2019 and accepted in January 2022.
 As of the 2.34 manual (2025), [`ca-derivations`](https://nix.dev/manual/nix/2.34/development/experimental-features.html) remains an experimental, opt-in feature.

 [^intensional]: Naming an artifact by its inputs (extensional) versus by its content (intensional) is [Eelco Dolstra's distinction](https://edolstra.github.io/pubs/phd-thesis.pdf), from the thesis that introduced Nix.
 The self-reference problem and the hash-rewriting it forces are laid out in Tweag's [write-up on content-addressed self-references](https://www.tweag.io/blog/2020-11-18-nix-cas-self-references/), which calls the placeholder-substitution trick "obviously a hack."
 Farid Zakaria's [walk through the intensional model](https://fzakaria.com/2025/03/08/demystifying-nix-s-intensional-model) is the clearest recent tour of the same ground.

-[^spack]: [Spack](https://tgamblin.github.io/pubs/spack-sc15.pdf) hashes the full build spec into each package's identity but deliberately excludes the install prefix from the hash and rewrites RPATHs at install time, yielding relocatable binaries.
-It's the cleanest existing proof that content-addressing and install-location binding are separable, and that Nix fuses them by choice.
+[^spack]: [Spack](https://tgamblin.github.io/pubs/spack-sc15.pdf) hashes the full build spec into each package's identity but keeps the install-tree root out of that identity, and relocates cached binaries on install (padded placeholder prefixes, RPATH rewriting), yielding relocatable artifacts.
+It's the cleanest existing proof that hash-based identity and install-location binding are separable, and that Nix fuses them by choice.

+[^fhsenv]: Nix users will note that nixpkgs can already synthesize an FHS view over the store: [`buildFHSEnv`](https://nixos.org/manual/nixpkgs/stable/#sec-fhs-environments), the bubblewrap wrapper that makes Steam work on NixOS.
+It is a runtime compatibility shim, not a build substrate: it lives outside the sandbox and the derivation model, nothing signs or records what runs inside it, and you cannot build a derivation through it.
+"Cannot" in this piece means cannot *hermetically*, with a signed closure and an observed read set; that is the property everything downstream leans on.

 [^ostree]: [OSTree](https://ostreedev.github.io/ostree/introduction/) keeps files in a content-addressed object store and checks them out to ordinary FHS paths by hardlink.
 Because nothing it deploys embeds a content hash in its own references, it never patches an rpath or a shebang.
 Fuchsia's [blobfs](https://fuchsia.dev/fuchsia-src/concepts/filesystems/blobfs) makes the same move: blobs named by Merkle root, resolved through a manifest rather than baked into the artifact.